koki25ando/NBAloveR/README.md

-getFranchise(): Function for getting team list getStats(): Function for getting stats data for each player divided by season getStatsSummary(Name): Function for getting given player's career summary stats getTeamSalary(team_code): Function that allows you to get salary data of each team getTeamHistory(team_code): Function that allows you to get team history data
+getFranchise(): Function for getting team list getStats(): Function for getting stats data for each player divided by season getStatsSummary(Name): Function for getting given player's career summary stats getTeamSalary(team_code): Function that allows you to get players7 salary data per each NBA team getTeamHistory(team_code): Function that allows you to get team history data
 ```